RaffaelloRalf/Document2ProcessDia/README.md

 ![Hero Image](/images/hero.png)

-## 🚀 Overview: Enterprise Agent Track Submission
+## 🚀 Overview:

-This project, the **Process Analysis Agent**, is a highly automated multi-agent system designed to streamline core business documentation.
+This project (prototype), the **Process Analysis Agent**, is an automated multi-agent system designed to streamline core business documentation.
 It instantly converts unstructured text—such as process descriptions from standard operating procedures (SOPs) or internal memos—into formal, visual Mermaid flowcharts.

-This agent is submitted in the **Enterprise Agents** track, focusing on automating complex business workflows and improving data analysis.

 ---